SuperScript

 Read about the

-The final step implemented by an emitter uses an instance of an HtmlWriter
+The final step implemented by an emitter uses an instance of an HtmlWriter to write

 the output to the webpage.
 In actuality, this still offers the opportunity to modify the output.